Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Introduction

-Our main result for the case of a globally attracting hyperbolic fixed point both generalizes and sharpens Sternberg's linearization theorem \cite[Thms~2,3,4]{sternberg1957local} which provides conditions ensuring the existence of a linearizing local $C^k$ diffeomorphism defined on a neighborhood of the fixed point; the results of \cite{lan2013linearization,kvalheim2018global} show that this local diffeomorphism can be extended to a global $C^k$ diffeomorphism $\psi \colon Q\to \R^n\subset \C^n$ making \eqref{eq:cd-gen-efunc} commute.
-Under Sternberg's conditions, a corollary of our main result is that this global linearizing diffeomorphism is uniquely determined by its derivative at the fixed point.
+Our main result for the case of an attracting hyperbolic fixed point both generalizes and sharpens Sternberg's linearization theorem \cite[Thms~2,3,4]{sternberg1957local} which provides conditions ensuring the existence of a linearizing local $C^k$ diffeomorphism defined on a neighborhood of the fixed point; the results of \cite{lan2013linearization,kvalheim2018global} show that this local diffeomorphism can be extended to a $C^k$ diffeomorphism $\psi \colon Q\to \R^n\subset \C^n$ defined on the entire basin of attraction $Q$ making \eqref{eq:cd-gen-efunc} commute.
+Under Sternberg's conditions, a corollary of our main result is that this global linearizing diffeomorphism is in fact uniquely determined by its derivative at the fixed point (cf. \cite[Thm~6.8.21,~6.8.22]{fisher2019hyperbolic} for the case $k=+\infty$).
 Additionally, we sharpen Sternberg's result from $C^k$ to $\CLKA$ linearizations.
-For the case of a globally attracting hyperbolic periodic orbit of a flow, our main result also yields a similar existence and uniqueness corollary for Floquet normal forms.
+For the case of an attracting hyperbolic periodic orbit of a flow, our main result also yields a similar existence and uniqueness corollary for the Floquet normal form, a nonlinear change of coordinates in which the dynamics become the product of a linear system with constant-rate rotation on a circle \cite{abraham1967transversal,smoothInvariant,abraham2001manifolds}.
+We remark that the Floquet normal form is a \emph{nonlinear} generalization of the comparatively well-known classical Floquet theory of \emph{linear} time-periodic systems \cite[Sec.~III.7]{hale1980ode}